hemanth-kotagiri/sgpa-rest-api-docs/docs/endpoints/calculate.md

 # Calcualte-Endpoint

+Note that this endpoint only returns the results of Regular exams of R18 students.

 | Parameter    | Type     | Description                                        |
 | :----------- | :------- | :------------------------------------------------- |
 | `Hallticket` | `string` | **Required**: Your Hallticket Number               |